fraspass/pitman_yor/INPUT.md

 # Network-wide anomaly detection using Pitman-Yor processes

-This reposit contains Python code used to perform network-wide anomaly detection using the two parameter Poisson-Dirichlet or Pitman-Yor process (Pitman and Yor, 1997) in a computer network.
+This reposit contains Python code used to perform network-wide anomaly detection in a computer network using the two parameter Poisson-Dirichlet or Pitman-Yor process (Pitman and Yor, 1997).

 This code builds up on the Hadoop-MapReduce procedure described in Heard and Rubin-Delanchy (2016).
 The Dirichlet process described by the authors in the paper is extended to include an extra parameter, which allows for more flexibility when modelling data exhibiting power-law behaviour.